claramunro-zz/WordCounter.Solution/README.md

 #### Mac Mono
 * Download the Mac version from the Download section of the Mono website.
 * Open the downloaded .pkg file to run the installation wizard.
-* Confirm the installation is successful by running the command $ mono --version.
-You should see a response like this (it doesn't have to match exactly):

-Mono JIT compiler version 5.10.1.57 (2017-12/ea8a24b1bbf Tue Apr 24 14:53:01 EDT 2018)
-Copyright (C) 2002-2014 Novell, Inc, Xamarin Inc and Contributors. www.mono-project.com
-    TLS:           normal
-    SIGSEGV:       altstack
-    Notification:  kqueue
-    Architecture:  amd64
-    Disabled:      none
-    Misc:          softdebug
-    Interpreter:   yes
-    LLVM:          yes(3.6.0svn-mono-master/8b1520c8aae)
-    GC:            sgen (concurrent by default)

-**This means Mono is successfully installed, and our computer recognizes the corresponding $ mono command.
-Great!
+* Confirm the installation is successful by running the command $ mono --version **This means Mono is successfully installed, and our computer recognizes the corresponding $ mono command.**

 ----